JuliaLang/julia/doc/src/base/scopedvalues.md

 `ScopedValues` provides a macro version of `with`.
 The expression `@with var=>val expr` evaluates `expr` in a new dynamic scope with `var` set to `val`. `@with var=>val expr` is equivalent to `with(var=>val) do expr end`.
 However, `with` requires a zero-argument closure or function, which results in an extra call-frame.
-If you wish to avoid the extra call-frame, then you can use the macro form.
 As an example, consider the following function `f`:

 ```julia
 using Base.ScopedValues